VeeraMS/Consumption-Logic-App--PowerShell-Utility/README.md

 # Consumption-Logic-App--PowerShell-Utility

 This PowerShell utility helps you to perform bulk operations on the Consumption Logic App runs.
-And the below are the supported operations with this utility.
+And below are the supported operations with this utility.

 1. BulkCancel - Cancel running instances
 2. BulkResubmitFailedRuns - Resubmits failed runs